 Water damage to your house can be a costly problem.
 However, picking the right home drainage system can prevent water damage.
 An expert can best assess the situation and help you make the right decision.

 Essentially, the difference between a surface drain and a French drain is that a surface drainage is installed for the purpose of removing water located on the soil’s surface.
 It comprises of collection boxes that help drain this water.
 These are normally 9″-12″ square and spaced every eight to ten feet.

-The length of these boxes depends on whether the water is being discharged to the outer edges of your property or towards the street.
+The length of these drains depends on whether the water is being discharged to the outer edges of your property or towards the street.
 They can be 4’ long or well over 40’ long.
 The sole purpose of a surface drain is to ensure that water is directed as far away from your home’s foundation as possible.

 If flooding or ponding is your problem, a surface drainage system is all that you need.